General Constraints

 Properties

-Expression A solver expression representing the constraint.
+Expression Solver expression that sets the constraint.

 User expr USER() expression used to call the subroutine.